An Introduction to Search, Content, and Inbound Marketing

 For a more detailed computation of ROI, especially for multiple campaigns, it’s important to focus on certain metrics such as cost per lead or acquisition, conversion rates per channel or device, content click-through rates, and more.

-Where content marketing and SEO doesn’t require paid marketing, different metrics such as click-through rates, social interactions, visit duration, and revenue per customer can also be used to measure success.
+Where content marketing and SEO don’t require paid marketing, different metrics such as click-through rates, social interactions, visit duration, and revenue per customer are the primary metrics to measure success.